jwodder/rsrepo/README.md

 error for the latest Git tag to not be a Cargo semver version with optional leading `v`.

+When operating in a workspace, tags are prefixed with `{package_name}/`.
+This prefix is used when searching for the most recently-created Git tag, and it is also stripped along with the optional leading `v` before checking for a valid Cargo semver version.

 This command performs the following operations in order:

 - The version field in `Cargo.toml` is set to the release version.
 If the